ndouellette/writing.evbogue.com/src/documents/posts/minimalist.html.md

 I like living this way.
 It gives me a lot of flexibility to go where I want.
 It also lets me take bigger risks, and fail harder than most people.
 It lets me succeed bigger, and enjoy my successes more than most people, too.

-I bought the bag I have from Mission Workshop in San Francisco in 2011, on my way to Mexico.
-Maren Kate was there when I bought it.
-This was before she hit the big jackpot with Zirtual.
+I bought the bag I have from [Mission Workshop](http://missionworkshop.com/) in San Francisco in 2011, on my way to Mexico.
+[Maren Kate](http://www.escapingthe9to5.com/) was there when I bought it.
+This was before she hit the [jackpot with Zirtual](http://zirtual.com/blog/zirtual-virtual-assistant-marketplace-matches-busy-professionals-with-executive-assistants-press-release/).

 I was staying at a hostel in the Tenderloin.
 I transferred all of my stuff that would fit to the new container, and gave the rest to the people at the hostel.